govtech-responsibleai/agentic-risk-capability-framework-sggov/docs/arc_framework/controls.md

 ??? example "Example of controls targeting a specific risk"

-    **Risk:** “Opening vulnerabilities to prompt injection attacks via malicious websites” → **Security and safety risk (all)** caused by **external manipulation** of the **Internet & Search Access capability.**
+    **Risk:** RISK-034 "Prompt injection via malicious websites" → **Safety and security risk** caused by **external manipulation** of the **Internet and Search Access** capability.

     **Recommended Controls:**

-    1. [Level 1] Implement input guardrails to detect prompt injection or adversarial attacks → *reduces likelihood of prompt injection attack succeeding*
+    1. **CTRL-0061** [Level 0] Use structured retrieval APIs for web searches rather than web scraping → *reduces exposure to malicious web content and injection vectors*
-    2. [Level 1] Implement escape filtering before including web content into prompts → *reduces likelihood of prompt injection attack succeeding*
+    2. **CTRL-0062** [Level 0] Implement input guardrails to detect prompt injection and adversarial attacks → *reduces likelihood of prompt injection attack succeeding*
-    3. [Level 2] Use structured retrieval APIs for searching the web rather than through web scraping → *reduces likelihood of prompt injection attack occurring*
+    3. **CTRL-0063** [Level 1] Prioritise search results from verified, high-quality domains → *reduces exposure to unreliable and potentially malicious content*

-In our draft Risk Register, we also provide a **tentative list of recommended controls** for each risk to help organizations get started.
+Our [Interactive Risk Register](risk-register.md) provides **recommended controls** for each of the 46 documented risks to help organizations get started.

 ---